Kirill888/benchmark-report/benchmark-report.md

 This approach to data loading results in a very large Dask graph with a large number of "no-op" chunks.
 While `stackstac` includes optimizations for chunks that are "empty", those still need to be processed by the Dask scheduler, resulting in a significant processing overhead.

-Approach taken by `odc-stac` avoids this problem:
+The approach taken by `odc-stac` avoids this problem:

 1. For each output Dask chunk, figure out what data overlaps with this chunk at the Dask graph construction time
 2. For chunks that have no data, generate an "empty" task (returns array filled with `nodata` values)
 3. For chunks that have only one data source, generate a "simple load" task
-4. For chunks with multiple data sources, generate a "fused load" task, i.e. load data from multiple sources and, for each output pixel, pick one valid observation in the deterministic fashion (first observed non-empty pixel is used for the output).
+4. For chunks with multiple data sources, generate a "fused load" task, i.e. load data from multiple sources and, for each output pixel, pick one valid observation in the deterministic fashion (first observed non-empty pixel is used for the output)

-As a result, Dask graph produced by `odc-stac` is much smaller than the graph produced by `stackstac` in this scenario.
-Which results in a much faster submission and processing by the Dask scheduler.
+As a result, Dask graph produced by `odc-stac` is much smaller than the graph produced by `stackstac` in this scenario, which results in a much faster submission and processing by the Dask scheduler.
 The table below lists the *Submit* time in seconds, as observed for the fastest run across the chunk sizes.

 ```python